kellykochanski/rescal-snow/README.md

 If you modify rescal-snow, you will need to modify and compile C code.
 We have also included some setup and analysis tools (used in Example 5) written in Python.

 ### Dependencies
-Rescal-snow requires glib-2.0 and pthread, as well as a C compiler and the [lib](lib) directory, which contains compatible versions of zlib and libpng.
+Rescal-snow requires and assumes you have already installed:

+ * glib-2.0
+ * pthread
+ * C compiler
+ * libpng
+ * cmake

 Many of the auxiliary tools (see the [analysis](analysis) and [scripts/utilities](scripts/utilities) directories) are written in Python3.
 These were developed in an Anaconda environment and require os, sys, numpy, scipy, csv and pandas.